youngcc3157/labs/lab2.md

 	it becomes copyright infringement and the guilty party may be prosecuted.

 ### 3. Why they SHOULDN'T use a project that doesn't have an explicit license
+	If you find software that doesn’t have a license, that generally means you have no permission from the creators of the software to use, modify, or share the software.
+Although a code host such as GitHub may allow you to view and fork the code, this does not imply that you are permitted to use, modify, or share the software for any purpose.

 ### 4. Read the Failure to follow the Open System Model Section of Why the Web beat Gopher
 	Do you agree with this claim? write two to five sentences.